 Welcome to the Faculty of Built Environment and Surveying (FABU) Universiti Teknologi Malaysia (UTM).
-This Guidebook contains information that I trust will prove useful about the academic programmes conducted by the Faculty.
+This Guidebook contains useful information about the academic programmes conducted by the Faculty.

 The Faculty is one of the leading faculties offering undergraduate and postgraduate programmes in the field of Built Environment and Surveying in Malaysia.
-It offers undergraduate degree programmes in Architecture, Urban and Regional Planning, Quantity Surveying, Landscape Architecture, Construction, Geoinformation and Real Estate.
+It offers undergraduate degree programmes in Architecture, Urban and Regional Planning, Quantity Surveying, Landscape Architecture, Construction, Land Administration and Development, Geomatic Engineering, Geoinformatics, and Real Estate.
 Our programmes are accredited by a range of national and international professional bodies, including the Royal Institution of Chartered Surveyors (RICS) United Kingdom.

 Both undergraduate and postgraduate programmes offered by the Faculty are well established and well regarded by employers.
 The Faculty also has close links with the industry, where many of our students enjoy successful careers.
-The QS World University Rankings by Subject, released recently ranked Faculty in the top 100, worldwide.
+The QS World University Rankings by Subject released recently ranked Faculty in the top 100, worldwide.
 This is a great achievement for the Faculty.

 The Faculty emphasises the integration of academic knowledge and practical skills required for professional practice.
-Apart from imparting technical knowledge, acquisition of generic skills is vital for graduates to be competitive in the job market and successful in the future.
-Hence, generic skills are addressed in our courses.
+Apart from imparting technical knowledge, the acquisition of generic skills is vital for graduates to be competitive in the job market and successful in the future.
+Hence, generic skills are well-addressed in our courses.